hyperjumptech/grule-rule-engine/docs/en/RuleEngine_en.md

 calculate the final price, probably calculating the tax first, and then the discount.
 If both the tax and discount are known, we can show the price.

-Let's specify some Rules (in psuedocode).
+Let's specify some Rules (in pseudocode).

 ```text
 Rule 1